Find applications that are being accepted through May 26th 2018

-2. Locate an open waiting list for Section 8 or Public Housing.
+2. Locate an open Section 8 waiting list for Section 8 or Public Housing.

-3. Follow the housing authorities in instructions on how to apply and complete a Section 8 application for Miami, Florida.
+3. Follow the housing authorities instructions on how, when and where to apply and fill out a Section 8 application for Miami, Florida.

 In order to apply online or fill out a Section 8 application for Jacksonville, Miami or anyplace else, you must find a PHA that is accepting applications online or in person.
 The Section 8 Housing Choice Voucher Program is a rental subsidy that is sanctioned by HUD.
 Remember, there is no actual HUD application.
 The only rental applications for that program is a Section 8 application.
 The application process is completely free.

 How do I qualify for Section 8?